creativescala/creative-scala/src/pages/fp/functions.md

 res5: doodle.core.Color = ...
 ~~~

-## Higher order methods and functions
+## Higher Order Methods and Functions

 Why are functions useful?
 We can already use methods to package up and name reusable fragments of code.